 # Android Support Library

-Originally, I decided to set API 7 as a minimum (since it's support library's minimum ATM).
+Originally, I decided to set API 7 as a minimum (since its support library’s minimum ATM).
 But this turned troublesome, since I planned also to use some additional libraries for web services.
 I settled finally for API 9, but I must say app looks barely usable on Gingerbread.
-While you target 98.8% devices per Google's Dashboards page, most of the colors in the interface are wrong, there are bugs a plenty and it probably makes more sense to target API 17 or something similar.
+While you target 98.8% devices per Google’s Dashboards (opens new window) page, most of the colors in the interface are wrong, there are bugs a plenty and it probably makes more sense to target API 17 or something similar.

 But this project was a little bit special in that way that migrants might also have older devices on them, since their situation is difficult.